markusvoelter/ProgrammingBasics/src/chapter07_decAndCalc/index.md

 ![](recuriveInsuranceMath.png)

 And yes, this is code!
-It looks like a Word document, which is intended: these recursive formulas were found in a
+It looks like a Word document, which is intended: these recursive formulas were found in a Word document that defines recursive, numerical functions in actuarial math in insurances.
+We have built a language that resembles the Word notation as closely as possible.
+Notice how the `l` function calls itself with a different value for the variable `x`.